Dosage Form: tablet

 Indications and Usage for Metronidazole

-Metronidazole tablets, USP are indicated for the treatment of T. vaginalis infection in females and males when the presence of the trichomonad has been confirmed by appropriate laboratory procedures (wet smears and/or cultures).
+Symptomatic Trichomoniasis.
+Metronidazole tablets USP are indicated for the treatment of T. vaginalis infection in females and males when the presence of the trichomonad has been confirmed by appropriate laboratory procedures (wet smears and/or cultures).

-Metronidazole tablets, USP are indicated in the treatment of asymptomatic T. vaginalis infection in females when the organism is associated with endocervicitis, cervicitis, or cervical erosion.
+Asymptomatic Trichomoniasis.
+Metronidazole tablets USP are indicated in the treatment of asymptomatic T. vaginalis infection in females when the organism is associated with endocervicitis, cervicitis, or cervical erosion.
 Since there is evidence that presence of the trichomonad can interfere with accurate assessment of abnormal cytological smears, additional smears should be performed after eradication of the parasite.

-Metronidazole tablets, USP are indicated in the treatment of acute intestinal amebiasis (amebic dysentery) and amebic liver abscess.
+Amebiasis.
+Metronidazole tablets USP are indicated in the treatment of acute intestinal amebiasis (amebic dysentery) and amebic liver abscess.

-In amebic liver abscess, Metronidazole tablet therapy does not obviate the need for aspiration or drainage of pus.
+In amebic liver abscess, Metronidazole tablets USP therapy does not obviate the need for aspiration or drainage of pus.

+Anaerobic Bacterial Infections.
 Metronidazole tablets USP are indicated in the treatment of serious infections caused by susceptible anaerobic bacteria.
-Indicated surgical procedures should be performed in conjunction with Metronidazole tablet therapy.
-In a mixed aerobic and anaerobic infection, antimicrobials appropriate for the treatment of the aerobic infection should be used in addition to Metronidazole tablets, USP.
+Indicated surgical procedures should be performed in conjunction with Metronidazole tablets USP therapy.
+In a mixed aerobic and anaerobic infection, antimicrobials appropriate for the treatment of the aerobic infection should be used in addition to Metronidazole tablets USP.

 INTRA-ABDOMINAL INFECTIONS, including peritonitis, intra-abdominal abscess, and liver abscess, caused by Bacteroides species including the B. fragilis group (B. fragilis, B. distasonis, B. ovatus, B. thetaiotaomicron, B. vulgatus), Clostridium species, Eubacterium species, Peptococcus species, and Peptostreptococcus species.